Gemstone Spotlight: Peridot

 Slice of meteorite containing traces of the mineral olivine.
 Peridot is the gemstone quality form of olivine.
 Photo credit: Michelle Pajak-Reynolds

-Its color palette ranges from golden lime to the deep green of moss after rain, with iron content influencing the saturation and hue.
-The purest specimens glow with a vibrant green untouched by brown or yellow undertones—a color as alive as the landscapes they emerge from.
+Peridot’s color palette ranges from golden lime to the deep green of moss after rain, with iron content influencing the saturation and hue.
+The purest specimens glow with a vibrant green untouched by brown or yellow undertones.

 Caring for peridot jewelry

 Though peridot is a stone of ancient strength, it requires a tender touch.
-To keep your jewelry gleaming:
+To keep your jewelry sparkling:

 • Gently clean with warm water, mild soap, and a soft brush.